FAQs for Financial Aid & COVID-19

 My verification process has not been completed for the spring semester.
 May I still submit my paperwork for completion?

 Yes.
 Please follow the instructions given to you for the Verification Process.
 All of our operations, including the awarding process, will continue as usual.
 If you or your parent(s) need assistance in completing this process, please contact your financial aid counselor through email.

-Will payment of financial aid and scholarships continue throughout the spring?
+Will payment of financial aid and scholarships continue throughout the fall semester?

 Yes.
 All functions of the offices will remain intact.
 The process of paying aid to student accounts will continue.
 If you have not already done so, it is imperative that you set up Direct Deposit to receive any eligible excessive refund amounts as quickly as possible.
 You may do so online by following these directions:

-Sign into Webstar, main menu, self-service, campus finances, self-service direct deposit.
+Sign into WebSTAR, main menu, self-service, campus finances, self-service direct deposit.
 You will need to enter your banking routing number and your account number.
 Please double check these numbers.
-Students without a direct deposit will be cut a check, but this will not be mailed out until after normal operations commence.

 If a student does not successfully complete a semester in which (s)he received federal funding, including federal loans, the student may have to return a portion of the funds.
 The amount that has to be returned, if any, is determined by the student’s last day of attendance or participation in his or her class.
 This review process is called Return of Title IV.
 If it is determined that a student owes funds due withdrawing or unofficially withdrawing (ceased attendance or participation in classes), the student’s aid package will be adjusted at the end of the term, and the student will be notified.

 Who may I contact if I have additional questions?